Skip links

 Bake instead of fry

 You can bake them at high heat, but the texture will be different.
 Still good, just less dramatic.
+It’s a practical alternative when you want to avoid the stovetop, similar to the reliable bake of Subway Italian herb cheese bread.

 Add herbs or spice